SSWConsulting/SSW.Rules.Content/rules/humanise-ai-generated-content/rule.md

 Engagement is the highest priority.
 Be conversation, empathetic, and occasionally humerous.
 Use idioms, metaphors, anecdotes, and natural dialogue.

-Adjust the tone and vocabulary to match the reading level and interests of a young adult audience.
+Adjust the tone and vocabulary to match the reading level and interests of {{ INTENDED AUDIENCE E.G. DEVELOPERS}}.

 Analyze the attached articles for tone, structure, and vocabulary, then use this style to write new content."
 :::